 - Ball Turret Gunner – Charles Cartmille

 Our man with the horse pistol then informed us that he was a Partisan.
 We also encountered our first adventure with Yugoslav flies.
 We were scooping them out of the coffee between sips.
 I almost gave up when I pulled a “winged raisin” from between my teeth.

-A half hour after our arrival we were beckoned toward the door and followed two of the guides for about forty-five minutes before we came upon a camp in the woods.
+A half-hour after our arrival we were beckoned toward the door and followed two of the guides for about forty-five minutes before we came upon a camp in the woods.
 During the next few hours, six of the members of our crew trickled in.
 As the parachutes were of no use, we gave them to our hosts.
-Our host indicated that they did not necessarily want them as anyone caught with a parachute or part of one was immediately suspect.
-I, therefore, took the pilot chute plus a large panel of the main chute and some of the nylon cord for possible future use.
+Our host indicated that they did not necessarily want them as anyone caught with a parachute or part of one was immediately suspected.
+I, therefore, took the pilot chute plus a large panel of the main chute and some of the nylon cord for probable future use.

 Two of the crew the pilot and the bombardier were missing from the group.
 The rest of us were in fair condition except for a few superficial flak wounds and the radio operator’s sprained ankle.

-We always walked in single file with a guide at the head of the column and one at the rear.
-From time to time the “Stoj!” (stop) rang out and we all had to stand still while the lead guide identified himself to a Partisan.
+We always walked in a single file with a guide at the head of the column and one at the rear.
+From time to time the “Stoj!” (stop) rang out and we all had to stand still while the lead guide identified himself as a Partisan.